 The day began with good winds and Red Ruth was doing very well, keeping up with the others and even taking some places.
 However (there is always a however!) on the last leg, just as they approached Santa Cruz bay, they fell into a hole in the wind.
 You can imagine the frustration on board to watch the others sail on by and you are going nowhere.

 Such a hole in the wind doesn't affect the other yachts as much as it does Red Ruth.
 She is a very heavy boat so any drop in the wind can mean a significant drop in speed.
 We also are not flying a spinnaker, which would catch any little breeze and pull you along.

 The wind eventually filled in, but too late to be useful.

-The 3 day event is made up of 4 or 5 races over the 3 days.
-A minimum of 3 races is required for the results to accounted for in the year's score.
+The 3-day event is made up of 4 or 5 races over the 3 days.
+A minimum of 3 races is required for the results to count for in the year's score.

 Day 3 heralded the much sought after winds and with 2 races set for the day, the entrants set off early to the start line.
 Back to back racing with 15 - 20 knots of wind saw some fine sailing.

 June so far has been a windy month up our mountain.
 I always see a trend with a full moon; lots of wind both sides of the full moon.
 The full moon in June has been no exception.
-Fortunately on both the first and second Saturdays of June the wind and weather has been excellent for sailing.
+Fortunately, on both the first and second Saturdays of June, the wind and weather have been excellent for sailing.

 pic: Red Ruth sailing (courtesy of V. Gorbachev)